Set-back box

 To date, set-back boxes have been mainly focused on the cable industry, having been rolled out in four major cable markets in the United States.
-As of February 2010, these devices are available in both standard-definition (SD) and high-definition (HD) versions, provide a DOCSIS 2.0 high speed return channel, and are able to receive transmissions in all industry standard compression formats, including MPEG-2, MPEG-4/H.264 and SMPTE-421M/VC-.
+As of February 2010, these devices are available in both standard-definition and high-definition versions, provide a DOCSIS 2.0 high speed return channel, and are able to receive transmissions in all industry standard compression formats, including MPEG-2, MPEG-4/H.264 and SMPTE-421M/VC-.
 This enables broadcasters to maximise their broadcast bandwidth while creating a new consumer TV experience.

 In October 2009 the ADB-4820C set-back box was voted the TV Innovation of the Year, by a panel of independent industry experts, overseen by IMS Research at the TV 3.0 Conference in Denver, Colorado, United States of America.
 The ADB set-back box was the first to use the latest HDMI-CEC technology, enabling a single remote control to be used for both the TV and set-back box and is tru2way compliant.